fncbook/fnc/chapter6/zerostability.md

 ```
 ````

-The lesson of {numref}`Theorem {number} <theorem-zerostability-dahlquist>` is that accuracy is not the only important feature, and trying to optimize for it leads to failure.
+The lesson of @theorem-zerostability-dahlquist is that accuracy is not the only important feature, and trying to optimize for it leads to failure.
 New lessons on the same theme appear in {numref}`section-diffusion-absstab`.

 ## Exercises